-CausesThe majority of sore throats are caused by viruses, most commonly a cold or flu virus.
-A viral sore throat will usually get better by itself, and has a low likelihood of complications.
+Sore throats are often associated with a viral infection like colds and flu, and may develop into tonsillitis.
+A viral sore throat will usually get better by itself and has a low likelihood of complications.

 A sore throat caused by bacteria, however, has a higher chance of complication and requires more attention.
-A sore throat in children that is accompanied by headache, high fever, stomach-ache, vomiting and/or severe tiredness, with or without a red rash, indicates the need for a visit to a family GP.
+A sore throat in children that is accompanied by headache, high fever, stomach ache, vomiting, or severe tiredness, with or without a red rash, indicates the need for a visit to a family GP.

-Although many types of bacteria can cause throat infections, Streptococcus, or strep, is the most common cause of bacterial sore throat.
+Although many types of bacteria can cause throat infections, Streptococcus, or strep, is the most common.

 Strep throat is contagious.
-It is spread by close contact with an infected person, usually by inhaling airborne droplets from an infected person.
+It is spread by close contact with an infected person, often by inhaling airborne droplets from an infected person's coughs and sneezes.
+It can also be spread through shared food or drinks.

-Close-quarter living conditions, such as a family home, and school and university hostels, provide an ideal environment for the transmission of strep throat from one person to another.
-There is an approximate 40% risk of getting strep throat from an infected family member.
+Family homes and school and university hostels, provide an ideal environment for the transmission of strep throat from one person to another.

 Children between the ages of 5 and 15 years have the highest incidence of strep throat.